 - Target Audiences – Who are your organization’s target audiences, or in other words, who makes up your donor base?
 Ideally, your organization’s communications are tailored to each of your target audiences so that the messages you deliver are more likely to resonate.
 Target audiences can include groups like parents, alumni, corporations, foundations, and volunteers.
 They can also be defined by how donors give – monthly donors, online donors, and major donors, to name a few.

 - Communications Channels – What are the channels your organization uses to communicate with stakeholders?
 This can include your website, social media platforms, email, direct mail, phone/text, and in-person events.
 Each channel represents a unique opportunity to reach your donors in a different way, and there is plenty of opportunity to flex your creative muscles here!

 - Success Metrics – As with any initiative, it’s important to include metrics of success to gauge whether your efforts made a difference.
 The ultimate goal of a communications plan might be to drive revenue, but can also include metrics like increasing email open rates, social media engagement, website traffic, monthly gift donations, donor satisfaction, and more.

 Now that you have all the essential elements of a nonprofit communications plan, we’ve put together an easy-to-use Content Calendar Template to help you organize your communications activities for the year.
-To download the free template, all you have to do is sign-up to receive My Philanthropy Team’s monthly newsletter.
+To receive additional resources sign up for My Philanthropy Team’s monthly newsletter.
 Our monthly newsletter contains helpful knowledge and tips on all aspects of non-profit management.

 Need Help?
 Call My Philanthropy Team!
 With years of experience and demonstrable success, our experienced consultants are here to help you with everything from high level communications strategy to hands-on implementation.
 We can create eye-catching and heartwarming content in all formats to help you reach those ambitious fundraising and communications goals.
 Call us today!